OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ##### Debugging Release Apps

--- TODO [Complete debugging howto - still some work to do] --

 Dalvik and ART support the Java Debug Wire Protocol (JDWP), a protocol used for communication between the debugger and the Java virtual machine (VM) which it debugs.
 JDWP is a standard debugging protocol that is supported by all command line tools and IDEs, including JDB, JEB, IntelliJ and Eclipse.
 Android's implementation of JDWP also includes hooks for supporting extra features implemented by the Dalvik Debug Monitor Server (DDMS).

 Every debugger-enabled Java VM starts an extra JDWP thread for handling protocol packets from the debugger.
 If the system property ro.debuggable set to "1", this thread is started for apps that have the <code>android:debuggable="true"</code> tag set in their Manifest file's <code>&lt;application&gt;</code> element.
 This is typically the configuration on Android devices shipped to end users.